Skip to main content

 Responding to Options

-There's more then one way to handle this that comes with different pros and cons.
+There's more than one way to handle this, that comes with different pros and cons.

 void onInteraction(SleepyDiscord::Interaction interaction) override {